sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2017.md

 misc: |-
   Tickets are $15-$20.
   No one will be turned away for lack of funds.
+lists:
+  - items:
+      - itemstart: 2021-05-14T17:49:19.775Z
+        itemend: 2021-05-14T17:49:19.836Z
+        subtitle: ""
+        text: "***Oh My Sweet Land*** is a solo show created by Palestinian writer Amir Nizar Zuabi, founder of Haifa-based theatre company ShiberHu, and German-Syrian actor Corrinne Jaber.
+Featuring Nora el Samahy and directed by Torange Yeghiazarian, this urgent and extraordinary show explores the crisis in Syria through one woman’s fictional story based on interviews with hundreds of Syrian refugees in Jordan.
+The play is set in a kitchen and performed as the actor prepares the Syrian delicacy, kibbeh.
+A presentation of the play will tour Bay Area kitchens in the fall as part of Golden Thread’s 2017 Season."
+      - itemstart: 2021-05-14T17:50:12.973Z
+        itemend: 2021-05-14T17:50:13.034Z
+        text: Documentary film ***We Are Not Princesses*** by Bridgette Auger and Itab Azzam centers on an eight-week drama workshop attended by 35 Syrian women in refugee camps in Lebanon.
+The workshops culminated in three performances of the resulting play Antigone of Syria at Al Madina Theatre in Hamra, Beirut in December 2014.
 cast:
   heading: Meet the Artists
   items: